flesh/archwiz/README.md

     2. Self Documenting.
     3. Self Testing, ability to run Test and Determine if program is working correctly.

+THINGS TO DO:
+    The List of things to do is long and not conclusive:
+    1. Finish Create AUR Package Repository
+    2. Finish Asynchronous Downloads
+    3. Finish Packages
 End of Document